miheerdew/cbce/README.md

 # cbce

 Consider two sets of high-dimensional measurements on the same set of samples.
-CBCE (Correlation Bi-Community Extraction method) finds sets of variables from the first measurement which and sets of variables from the second measurement which are correlated to each other.
+CBCE (Correlation Bi-Community Extraction method) finds sets of variables from the first measurement and sets of variables from the second measurement which are correlated to each other.

 ## Installation

-You can install the latest version of cbce directly from the github repo:
+You can install the latest version of cbce directly from the github repo by first installing [devtools](https://github.com/r-lib/devtools).

 ``` r
 if("devtools" %in% rownames(installed.packages()) == FALSE) {